AmphenolAdvancedSensors/Evaluation_Kits/README.md

 Hardware is Arduino Uno compatable with Amphenol Advanced Sensors Screen

 Code checks for sensors (except dust sensor) and displays only those values.
 A Firmware 'switch' is available to change the output to a serial output for data logging.

+NOTE: Any option with the SM-PWM-01C dust sensor requires the pinchangeint library to be installed. https://github.com/NicoHood/PinChangeInterrupt Or http://playground.arduino.cc/Main/PinChangeInt